Kai Sotto: Adelaide 36ers (2021–2023)

 On April 21, 2021, Sotto signed a contract to play for the Adelaide 36ers of the Australian National Basketball League (NBL).
-He was signed as a "Special Restricted Player", which means that he is treated the same way as a local player and is not subject to the NBL's import limit.
-Sotto is guaranteed two years in his contract with an option to play for the 36ers for a third year.
+He was signed as a "Special Restricted Player", which means he was treated the same as a local player and was not subject to the NBL's import limit.
+Sotto was guaranteed two years in his contract with an option to play for a third year.

-On January 30, 2022, Sotto recorded 12 points, four rebounds, and one assist in 21 minutes of play, in an upset victory, 88–83 over the reigning champions and top-seeded Melbourne United.
+Sotto made his professional debut on December 18, 2021 in a 93–67 road loss to the Cairns Taipans.
+Coming off the bench, he recorded one point, three rebounds, two assists, and two blocks in ten minutes.
+On April 11, 2022, in 17 minutes off the bench, he scored a team-high and then-career-high 21 points in their 93–85 home loss to the Brisbane Bullets.
+In his debut season, Sotto averaged 7.5 points and 4.5 rebounds in 15 minutes per game.
+In an online poll, he was voted the NBL Fans MVP.

 On April 28, Sotto declared for the 2022 NBA draft.
-He worked out for multiple NBA teams but went undrafted.
-He then switched agents and on July 29, he announced that he would return to play for Adelaide for a second straight year.
+He worked out for several NBA teams but went undrafted.
+He then switched agents and on July 29, he announced that he would return to the 36ers for another season.

 On October 28, 2022, Sotto recorded a season-high 16 points and seven rebounds in a 99–70 loss to the New Zealand Breakers.
 On January 8, 2023, he tied his season-high of 16 points and put up five rebounds and two blocks in an 85–83 loss to the Breakers.

-On February 5, 2023, Sotto announced that he is leaving the team and will sign with a team overseas.
+At the end of the 2022–23 season on February 5, he announced his departure from the Adelaide 36ers.
+In his final NBL season, Sotto won his back-to-back Fans MVP award.